kylerjohnston/muumu.us/_posts/2020-02-16-graphing-banana-bread.md

 8. Grease loaf pan and pour banana mixture into it.
 9. Bake for 55-75 minutes, until toothpick stuck in the middle comes out clean.

-I've edited the recipe to be a little more procedural, but it still doesn't feel like the best way to represent this information.
+I&rsquo;ve edited the recipe to be a little more procedural, but it still doesn&rsquo;t feel like the best way to represent this information.
 Steps 1 &#x2013; 4, for example, should really all be done at the same time.

 ## A better way to visualize?

 My first thought was to make a network diagram of the baking process where each node links to the things that depend on it.
-I knew [GraphViz](https://www.graphviz.org/) was a tool for making network diagrams, though I'd never played with it.
+I knew [GraphViz](https://www.graphviz.org/) was a tool for making network diagrams, though I&rsquo;d never played with it.
 This is the first graph I threw together:

 {% highlight dot %}
 digraph {